Gears of War 3: RAAM's Shadow

 Reaching the high school, Zeta finds it to be a COG evacuation center which has been overrun by the Locust, including a Berserker, packs of Wretches and several giant Serapedes.
 However, they overhear a message from Dr. Wisen directing the survivors of the attack on the school to retreat to his nearby orphanage.
 Zeta fights their way back outside, managing to kill the Berserker by using several exploding cars in the parking lot.
 Finding their comms blocked by the Seeders and with time running out, Zeta fights their way to city hall where Barrick uses the mobile command center located there to take control of the Hammer of Dawn and kill the Seeders.
 With communications restored and less than half an hour left until the city is consumed, Zeta contacts Command who reveals that they are the only COG forces left in the city.
 As Kim refuses to abandon the survivors at the orphanage, Command agrees to redirect the last APC to meet them there for evacuation.

 At the orphanage, Zeta discovers several survivors, including Dr. Wisen.
 As the APC arrives, carrying Jace, General RAAM leads a personal attack on the survivors, killing Alicia Valera and destroying the APC.
 Jace joins the remaining Gears in fighting off the Locust, though they are quickly cut off from the others.
 Zeta and Jace fight their way back through the nearby streets and sewers, encountering and killing most of RAAM's elite unit, particularly the elite Theron Guard that had been acting as RAAM's second in command during the battle.
 Upon their return to the orphanage, the Gears and Jace face off against multiple waves of Locust led by RAAM himself from atop a Reaver and weaponizing the Kryll against them.
 The group manages to shoot down the Locust General's Reaver, but Barrick is forced to stop the vengeful Kim from making a suicidal attack on the trapped and injured RAAM.
 Retreating to the roof, the survivors are evacuated by a King Raven helicopter just before the Kryllstorm completely engulfs Ilima.
 Impressed with Jace, Barrick commends the young man's courage and states that he will make a great Gear in the future.

 Development

-Stereoscopic 3D
+Stereoscopic 3D support

 Gears of War 3 includes a stereoscopic mode for 3DTV sets.
 It uses TriOviz for Games Technology, which is integrated with Unreal Engine 3, for stereoscopic 3D support.
 All Gears of War 3 gameplay and cinematics have S3D support, and this extends to split-screen play as well.